chuangellow/CPP_OOP/README.md

-# C++ Object-Oriented Programming
+# Object-Oriented Programming and Design Pattern

-This repository provides tutorials and examples to cover the concepts of Object-Oriented Programming (OOP) in C++.
+This repository provides tutorials and examples to cover the concepts of Object-Oriented Programming (OOP) in C++ and the concepts of design pattern.
 Each directory contains a specific topic and its related files.

 ## Table of Contents